-Your problems with memory and concentration may improve once you complete your chemotherapy treatment.
-However, for some patients, chemobrain can continue for years after treatment has stopped.
-Knowing which patients will have ongoing difficulties is hard to predict, since the way chemotherapy causes these problems is not well understood.
+Your problems with memory and concentration may improve once you complete your chemo treatment.
+However, for some patients, "chemo brain" can continue for years after treatment has stopped.
+Knowing which patients will have ongoing difficulties is hard to predict, since the way chemo causes these problems is not well understood.

 |Print this worksheet|

 |C.J. is a 43-year-old mother of three.
 She is undergoing very intense chemo for B-cell lymphoma in her gastrointestinal tract.|

 |During her last cycle of chemo, she tells her doctor that she often feels confused and forgets things.|

 |Her doctor tells her about chemo's central nervous system side effects.
 Because she is near the end of treatment, the hope is that these chemo side effects will resolve.|